 Finding Care "Outside the Gate"

 The Department of Defense (DoD) has partnered with contract agencies to provide additional child care options.
-Military Child Care in Your Neighborhood (MCCYN) and Operation: Military Child Care (OMCC) are DoD sponsored programs managed by the National Association of Child Care Resource and Referral Agencies (NACCRRA).
+Military Child Care in Your Neighborhood (MCCYN) and Operation: Military Child Care (OMCC) are DoD sponsored programs managed by Child Care Aware (formerly the National Association of Child Care Resource and Referral Agencies or NACCRRA).
 These programs are designed to assist military families who do not have access to DoD Child Development programs in finding and paying for affordable child care in their local communities.

 Operation: Military Child Care is available to families of active duty, National Guard and Reserve service members who are activated or deployed in support of the war on terror.
 Eligibility begins when the military parent receives deployment orders and ends 60 days after the parent returns.
 The program is also available to deployed active duty families without access to military installation child care.
 This fee assistance program is intended to help support military spouse employment, education, or special medical circumstances.
 It is also available to spouses looking for employment for a period not to exceed 60 days.
 For more information on OMCC, click here.

 Until military families are relieved of the weight of war, we hope you will continue to contribute to their wellbeing.

 Sign up to receive periodic eNews and alerts.

 Want up-to-date information and a community of people that care about military families?